Notarized and authenticated documents

 Article 25 (2) of eIDAS gives it a unique legal value: the ESQ is strictly equivalent to a handwritten signature in the 27 Member States, without any additional formalities.

-The QES is charged €9.90 per signature, in addition to your Certyneo subscription.
-No package, no minimum, no commitment.
-You only pay what you sign.
+QES is billed at €9.90 per signature, on every plan, including Free.
+No subscription required, no minimum, no commitment.
+You only pay for what you sign.

 | QES signatures / month | Monthly cost of TTC | Typical profile |